MicrosoftDocs/win32/desktop-src/Msi/standard-installer-command-line-options.md

 Uninstall product option.
 Uninstalls a product.

-The equivalent Windows Installer Command-Line Option is `/x.`
+The equivalent Windows Installer command-line option is `/x.`

 ### Parameter